KashiCode/DataSight/README.md

 ## Instructions

 ### Using the Application
 - **Data Structure**: Ensure your data is structured correctly for the app to interpret it.
-Refer to the "Example Files" folder in our GitHub repository for guidance.
+Refer to the "Example Files" folder in this GitHub repository for guidance.
 - **File Format**: The application accepts CSV and Excel files.
 - **Data Preparation**: Clean and pre-process your data before uploading it to the application.
 - **Choosing Features**: Select the appropriate visualization or statistical feature based on your data and analysis needs.

-### Early Development
-- This application is in early development stages.
-- We encourage users to check the "Example Files" for correctly structured data samples.
-- Feedback and suggestions for improvements are welcome.

 ## Features